NathanPG/rcos-status-updates/spring_2019/week_11.md

 ## This Week's Plan

 Finshed up the project for this semester to help with grading process.
 I will uploading some learing process this semester.

 ## Anything Blocking?

+none.